Juxn89/ReactJs-Pro/README.md

 ### Description
 This repository has multiples branches for each project in the course.
 Firstly use `npm install` later `npm start` to run de project.

-This branch is a fork from *02-react-app*.
-The purpouse of this project is explain about *Compound Component Patter* and the use of *useContext* and *createContext* to share information with childrens components.
+This branch is a fork from *03-compound-component-pattern*.
+The purpouse of this project is explain about *Extensible Styles* and *React CSSProperties*.